Good morning, everyone!

 After writing last week’s recap on Monday, I walked the dogs for a mile, and then rushed to my appointment at my favorite place, the mechanic.
 I have been putting off getting new tires for like a year, and it was finally time to get them replaced.
 Fortunately, the auto shop is right next to Starbucks, so I sat there and had tea for an hour while they changed my tires.

-A couple hours later I had a bowl of Cinnamon Oat Crunch Cherries with almond milk and blueberries.
+A couple of hours later I had a bowl of Cinnamon Oat Crunch Cherries with almond milk and blueberries.
 If you can get your hands on a box of these Cheerios, you’ll be amazed.
 They live up to the “crunch” and taste so good!
 It’s almost time for pumpkin spice Cheerios to make their way back to the shelves.

 Link for my smoothie glass here.